freehat704/Learning_Guide/README.md

 ### Learn by Teaching

 As an educator, the best way I can engage my students is when we do role reversals.
 I let the student teach me as much as they can and we work off of each other trying to get to a common goal: the compentency of the student learning a particular concept.
 It's really useful for subjects in math and science because I can gauge the gaps in a students knowledge.
 It also allows the student to make more connections and learn more synthetically instead of rote memorization.

+### Learning Case Studies

+Over time, I'll also include a bunch of case studies for learning as applications of the theory.
+It helps solidify some of the concepts by telling stories which people can relate much more easily to.
+I'm not entirely sure if this will be its own separate folder or just interwoven into everything, but none-the-less this is an integral part of this guide.